TranchingProtocol/tranching-chain/docs/specs/introduction.md

 These external validators of a rollup can be other rollups.
 This means we can connect rollups trustlessly, and create a network of rollups.
 This network is called the hyperchain.

-These specs will provide a high level overview of the zkEVM and a full specification of its more technical components, such as the prover, compiler, and the VM itself.
-We also specify the foundations of the hyperchain ecosystem.